By Dot Org Content Team

-So, let’s take a look at some common questions about LinkedIn, along with some best practices for making an impact through this platform.
+So, let’s take a look at some common questions about LinkedIn, along with best practices for using this platform to engage with your organization’s target audiences.

 So… What is LinkedIn?

 LinkedIn is a social media platform with 645 million+ members that caters specifically to professionals and businesses in all types of industries.
 Through this platform, users can create their own personal profiles, while companies can make business pages.
-All can be accessed via the web or through LinkedIn’s app.
+All can be accessed online or through LinkedIn’s app.

 What are the benefits of using LinkedIn?